chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 Hiring remote staff also broadens your market, and with location-adjusted salaries [[1](https://buffer.com/salary)][[2](https://about.gitlab.com/handbook/people-group/global-compensation/calculator/)], no real estate to burn money on, it may be a win:win for employer and employee.

 ### Retention
-[Remote staff is happier](https://www.owllabs.com/state-of-remote-work) and enjoys working at their pace, [having more time to care for their family and do chores](https://blog.usejournal.com/early-thoughts-on-distributed-work-a52fa79575ca), and have a better work/life balance after their adaptation period (provided they don't fall and get stuck inside the traps mentioned in Challenges).
+[Remote staff are happier](https://www.owllabs.com/state-of-remote-work) and enjoy working at their pace, [having more time to care for their family and do chores](https://blog.usejournal.com/early-thoughts-on-distributed-work-a52fa79575ca), and have a better work/life balance after their adaptation period (provided they don't fall and get stuck inside the traps mentioned in Challenges).

 Retention rates for remote staff are [25% higher](https://www.owllabs.com/state-of-remote-work/2017).

 ### Productivity
 The stats show managers are mostly concerned about employee productivity (82% said so)

-Surveys report that 82% of remote worker managers worry about the productivity of their direct reports, however, research suggests ([^telecommuting-is-fast-on-the-rise] [^2-year-stanford-study-productivity] [^mckinsey-unlocking-value-and-productivity] [^5-reasons-remote-teams-are-more-engaged]) remote workers are 13% more productive, work for 9% longer hours, happier, and stay with the company 50% more.
+Surveys report that 82% of remote worker managers worry about the productivity of their direct reports, however, research suggests ([^telecommuting-is-fast-on-the-rise] [^2-year-stanford-study-productivity] [^mckinsey-unlocking-value-and-productivity] [^5-reasons-remote-teams-are-more-engaged]) remote workers are 13% more productive, work for 9% longer hours, are happier, and stay with the company 50% more.

 First, the reason people are more productive is because even though it can be challenging at first, it's easier to get into focus, and avoid meetings by communicating through text by default, when it's convenient for them, not when they're mid-work.
 But one of the challenges is indeed burning out if you don't stick to some rules (see Challenges).